cjneely10/cjneely10.github.io/_posts/2019-10-01-MetaSanity-Demo-Running-FuncSanity.md

 As before, I will now edit this configuration file to match the specifications of my system.
 For this analysis, I am not interested in predicting protein domains, so I will leave InterProScan commented out.

-The `FuncSanity.ini` config file currently has SignalP commented out, so I will uncomment this section by removing the `#` characters preceding the two SignalP lines.
-I am also interested in predicting extracellularity, so I will also remove the `#` characters that precede the two PSORTb lines.
+I interested in predicting extracellularity, so I will also remove the `#` characters that precede the two PSORTb lines.
+I will also uncomment the SignalP section by removing the `#` characters preceding the two SignalP lines.

 I will raise the thread count on each applicable program to better match my system, but no other flags need to be changed.